-Organizations from the WB region struggling with shrinking civic space in their country, facing pressure to the civic space, incidences of hate speech, hostile attacks to organizations, or trying to react towards the changes of a law that affects their work, etc, we are here to support you in your endeavors.
+Organizations from the Western Balkans struggling with shrinking civic space in their country, facing pressure to their integrity, incidences of hate speech, hostile attacks to organizations, or trying to react towards the changes of a law that affects their work, etc, can apply to the ongoing open call.

-The Hub is offering different types of support and funding mechanism, like response advocacy campaigns, legal support, financial consultancy, audit support, communication and outreach, etc, to respond rapidly to your immediate needs.
+The Hub is offering different types of support and has a pool of experts available who can provide assistance for developing response advocacy campaigns, legal support, financial consultancy, audit support, communication and outreach so CSOs can promptly respond to immediate needs or challenges.

-We are also enthusiastic to support the initiatives for positive developments and the promotion of the civic space.
-Innovative uptakes to the fight for reclaiming civic space, exploring collective powers of different groups (young people, women and vulnerable groups) to transform their communities and organizing regional events for sharing the experience and lessons learned among the CSOs in combating the restrictions of civic space, may be supported by the Hub.
+The HUB also aims to support CSO initiatives aimed to bring positive actions for further promoting the civic space.
+Innovative uptakes for reclaiming civic space, exploring collective powers of different groups (young people, women and vulnerable groups) to transform their communities, outreach and reclaiming voices and organizing regional events for sharing the experience and lessons learned among the CSOs in combating the restrictions of civic space, may be supported by the Hub.

 Ad-hoc grants are a flexible support that aims to support concrete needs.
 Therefore, it follows a simplified and accelerated review procedure to ensure timely response to the respective need.